 According to the report, the higher rate of educational development can be seen in every 1 out 4 children at the age of 15 years, especially in the Sciences.
 With established professional learning techniques that entail computer visualization across the nation, educational divisions in GCE “O” and “A” level has delivered resilient and competitive students.
 Statistics from the MOE Singapore show that only around forty percent of students from all programmes can gain admission into local universities every year.

 As a result, ‘A’ level students must compete with their fellow students, students from polytechnics and international students for these few admission spaces.
 For those of you who wish to excel and beat the competition in the A level Chemistry exams, there are a few smart and efficient ways of studying that you could adopt.
-As experienced educators ourselves from running our own A level chemistry tuition centre, coupled with past experience as teachers and lecturers with deep knowledge of the requirements of A level Chemistry exams, we have summarized five ways to polish your studying techniques to prepare for your exams.
+As experienced educators ourselves from running our own A level chemistry tuition classes, coupled with past experience as teachers and lecturers with deep knowledge of the requirements of A level Chemistry exams, we have summarized five ways to polish your studying techniques to prepare for your exams.

 Highlighting of text is one of the common methods used to briefly study important information.
 However, students often end up highlighting most of the text, especially if it contains new information.
 This technique seems to work for some while for others, it is counter productive.